DKursat/DKursat/README.md

 - 🌱 I’m currently learning C# Java Script lua HTML CSS PHP and at least ORACLE APEX but my focus stay to ORACLE APEX
 - 👯 I’m looking to collaborate with people they ready to learn <!-- 🤔 I’m looking for help with ...-->
 - 💬 Ask me about nothing because I cant help you im lost :D
-- 📫 How to reach me: Discord: Kursat#3176 Discord is everything so dont shy
+- 📫 How to reach me: Discord: Kursat#3176 Discord is everything what i have, so dont shy
 - 🤓 Everything is learning by doing

 <h3 align="left">Languages and Tools:</h3>